 - West Virginia

-- The buyer and seller’s name, addresses, and contact information (phone# + email);
+- The names, addresses, and contact information (phone# + email) of both parties.

-- The vehicle’s VIN (a 17-character code that is completely unique to the vehicle);
+- The vehicle’s VIN (the 17-character alphanumeric identification number that is completely unique to the vehicle).

-While the title-transferring process varies depending on the state, the process generally goes as follows:
+While the title-transferring process varies state by state, the process generally goes as follows:

-- The seller downloads and fills-in a bill of sale.
+- The seller downloads and completes a bill of sale.

-- The parties sign their names in the designated spots (thus making it official).
+- The parties sign their names in the designated spots.

 - The seller signs the title over to the buyer.
-If the vehicle is registered in Arizona, Kentucky, Louisiana, Montana, North Carolina, Ohio, Oklahoma, or Pennsylvania, the parties will need to have their signatures notarized (click “Notarize a Document” on the homepage).
+If the vehicle is registered in Arizona, Kentucky, Louisiana, Montana, North Carolina, Ohio, Oklahoma, or Pennsylvania, the parties will need to have their signatures notarized (click “Notarize” or “Upload file” after following the link).

-- Once all signatures have been recorded onto the form, the buyer is now the official title-holder (owner) of the vehicle.
-They can now register the vehicle as their own, obtain car insurance, and inspect the vehicle (unless the inspection is covered by a previous inspection).
+- Once all signatures have been recorded on the form, the buyer is now the official title-holder (owner) of the vehicle.
+They can now register the vehicle, obtain car insurance, and inspect the vehicle (unless the inspection was already performed).

-The following table provides a 1) a link to each state’s online registration renewal for motor vehicles, and 2) the fee(s) that the vehicle’s owner will be required to pay.
+The following table provides the links for each state’s online registration renewal for motor vehicles and the accompanying fees.

 Step 1 – Enter the Vehicle’s Specs

-To identify the exact vehicle being sold, the following information will need to be typed into the form:
+To identify the exact vehicle being sold, the following information will need to be entered into the form:

 - Make (e.g. “Toyota”)